 She and grandfather also prevented me from being christened "Adolf".

-The compromise my father accepted, lucky me, was "Hermann" as my second name.
+Luckily, my father settled for Hermann as my second name.

 In Summer 1944, we were evacuated from Vienna to a farm near Mauthausen, one of